World Trade Organisation WTO

 Conflicts between Trading Blocks

-1. “dumping of surplus goods”
+1. “Dumping of surplus goods”

-2. High Tariffs on qgriculture
+2. High Tariffs on agriculture

-4. Subsidies given to domestic producers therefore creating unfair subsidies
+4. Subsidies given to domestic producers, therefore, creating unfair subsidies